Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 ### Register the service app (Node.js web API)

 > :information_source: This sample is calling a web API that is already protected by **Azure AD B2C** and hosted on **Azure App Service**.
-If you would like to setup and use your own web API, follow the instructions on [Add a web API application](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-single-page-app-webapi?tabs=app-reg-ga#add-a-web-api-application) or see [Node.js Web API with Azure AD B2C](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi) code sample.
+If you would like to setup and use your own web API, follow the instructions on [Add a web API application and Configure scopes](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-single-page-app-webapi?tabs=app-reg-ga#add-a-web-api-application) or see [Node.js Web API with Azure AD B2C](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi) code sample.

 #### Register the client app (JavaScript SPA)